 Margreet de Heer (1972, The Netherlands) comes from a family of theologians and studied theology herself at the University of Amsterdam.
 On graduating in 1999 however, she decided she'd much rather be a comic artist.
 She got a job at comic store Lambiek, where she wrote a book about Dutch comics together with comics expert Kees Kousemaker.
 In 2005, she became a full-time comic artist, her work appearing in a number of magazines and newspapers, such as Yes, Zij aan Zij, Viva Mama, Flo', Jippo, Farfelu , NRC.Next and Trouw.

 Margreet is married to artist Yiri T. Kohl, who does the coloring on her comics.
 In 2011, a second comic book was published, this time about religion.
-In October 2012 a third will appear, about science, making the trilogy complete.
+In October 2012 a third appeared, about science, making the trilogy complete.